LindaOjo/Lindaojo.com/content/blog/articles/How-to-add-social-media-sharing-links-to-a-Vue-Website.md

 In the article, I share a step by step guide on how to add sharing links to your Vue website.
 This will enable your users to share your website page on social media with just a click of a button, literally.

-We are using the <a class="link" href="https://www.npmjs.com/package/vue-social-sharing" target="_blank">Vue Social Sharing</a> package to add sharing links.
+We are using the <a class="link" href="https://www.npmjs.com/package/vue-social-sharing" target="_blank" rel="noopener">Vue Social Sharing</a> package to add sharing links.
 This package supports sharing on over 20 networks including all the favourites like Twitter, Facebook, WhatsApp, email and much more.
-You can <a class="link" href="https://www.npmjs.com/package/vue-social-sharing" target="_blank">check out other supported networks</a>.
+You can <a class="link" href="https://www.npmjs.com/package/vue-social-sharing" target="_blank" rel="noopener">check out other supported networks</a>.
 Let's dive in!

 <h3>Install Vue Social Sharing package</h3>